All Episodes

 EIB gets results.

-Fifteen minutes ago, I started asking, what Obama tax cuts?
+15 minutes ago, I started asking what Obama tax cuts.

 What about extending his stimulus tax cuts?

-Now that we're going to extend tax cuts, Obama wants everybody thinking that he's got some too that uh that are going to be extended.
+Now that we're going to extend tax cuts, Obama wants everybody thinking that he's got some too that are going to be extended.

-Uh, ladies and gentlemen, multinational identity theft ring capable of defrauding hundreds of victims was cracked just this week in Oakbrook, Illinois, after several months-long investigation, the cops said their arrests came when Oakbrook cops, after looking into complaints of ID theft executed a search warrant on a property Calumet City inside the home.
+The cops said their arrest came when Oakbrook cops, after looking into complaints of ID theft, executed a search warrant on a property, Calumet City inside the home.

 The cops said they found machinery capable of producing credit cards, blank credit cards, magnetic strips, holograms, and credit card social security information on hundreds of victims.